Captain Moroni: Retirement

-Significance in modern Latter-day Saint culture
+Reception

+Rhetoric

 The narrative of Captain Moroni plays a significant role in how members of the LDS Church understand and justify the political realities of war and violence.
 In this context, important aspects of Moroni's narrative include that he "did not delight in the shedding of blood," his warfare was strictly defensive, he sought the guidance of prophets before battle, and he did not seek for power.
 When the U.S.-led War in Afghanistan commenced during the LDS Church's October 2001 General Conference, Church President Gordon B. Hinckley referenced the story of Captain Moroni saying, "There are times when we must stand up for right and decency, for freedom and civilization, just as Moroni rallied his people in his day to the defense of their wives, their children, and the cause of liberty."

-Some Latter-day Saint authors, such as Nicholeen Peck, have drawn comparisons between the lives of Captain Moroni and General George Washington.
+Some Latter-day Saint authors, such as Nicholeen P. Peck, have drawn comparisons between the lives of Captain Moroni and General George Washington.
 Peck writes, "Many many years before George Washington, Captain Moroni did the same thing George Washington did.
 He wrote the Title of Liberty, and put on his military uniform, to show he would fight for his liberties if it was necessary."
 Mormon writer Heather Hemingway makes similar observations by noting, "Captain Moroni’s humility and valor is similar to that of George Washington during the winter of 1777–1778."

 On October 28, 2020, United States Senator Mike Lee, a Latter-day Saint from Utah, compared President Donald Trump to Captain Moroni.
 Lee told rallygoers in Arizona: "To my Mormon friends, my Latter-day Saint friends, think of him as Captain Moroni."
 Lee went on to say that the president "seeks not the praise of the world" and wants only "the well-being and peace of the American people."
 Lee's comparison was met with extensive backlash.
 The overwhelming majority of comments on Lee's Facebook accounts found it to be "shameful" or "blasphemous."
-In a followup Facebook post, Lee pointed out that he had praised Trump for his willingness to "threaten[] the established political order" in spite of the "constant ridicule and scorn" to which this has subjected him and his family.
+In a follow-up Facebook post, Lee pointed out that he had praised Trump for his willingness to "threaten the established political order" in spite of the "constant ridicule and scorn" to which this has subjected him and his family.
 To those who were offended by any suggestion that Trump should be held up as an example of personal righteousness, Lee wrote: "Finally, in no way did I suggest that people should seek to emulate President Trump in the same way they might pattern their lives after Captain Moroni."